Maximizing Safety: Essential Tips for Secure AePS Transactions

 Be Wary of Scams

 Scammers are always trying new tricks.
-Be very careful of unexpected calls, SMS messages, or emails asking for your personal details, bank account numbers, or OTPs (One Time Passwords).
-Banks and official organisations will never ask for your PIN or OTP over the phone or email.
+Exercise extreme caution regarding unexpected calls, SMS messages, or emails requesting your personal details, bank account numbers, or OTPs (One Time Passwords).
+Banks and official organizations will never request your PIN or OTP over the phone or email.
 If something feels too good to be true, it probably is.

-- Scenario: Mrs. Sharma from Nashik received a call from someone claiming to be from her bank, asking for her Aadhaar number and OTP to “update her account.”
-Luckily, Mrs. Sharma remembered that banks never ask for OTPs and immediately hung up, saving herself from a potential fraud.
+• Scenario: Mrs. Sharma from Nashik received a call from someone claiming to be from her bank, asking for her Aadhaar number and OTP to “update her account.”
+Fortunately, Mrs. Sharma recalled that banks do not ask for OTPs and immediately hung up, thereby protecting herself from potential fraud.

 Update Your Information